M-o-a-T/moat/doc/spec_wire.rst

 start timer B; when that fires, the sender sets the next piece of data by flipping the state of at least one wire.

-Receivers sample the bus when timer A expires, start timer C, then wait for the next state change (at which time timer C is cancelled).
+Receivers sample the bus when timer A expires, start timer 2*A, then wait for the next state change.

-Senders start timer A when they change the wire state, verify that their signal is on the bus when it expires, start timer B to ensure that all receivers saw them, then start the next frame.

 If the sender sees a wire change while timer B is running, the transmission is aborted.
 Changes while timer A is running are mostly